explosion/thinc/website/docs/api-layers.md

 </inline-list>

-A dense layer with the `swish` activation function [(Ramachandran et al., 2017)](https://arxiv.org/abs/1710.05941v2).
+A dense layer with the Swish activation function [(Ramachandran et al., 2017)](https://arxiv.org/abs/1710.05941v2).
 Swish is a self-gating non-monotonic activation function similar to [`gelu`](#gelu): whereas [`Gelu`](#gelu) uses the CDF of the Gaussian distribution Φ for